Security Policy Design Guide for Cisco IOS-XE SD-WAN Devices

 Related image, diagram or screenshot

-The keys are received by the Catalyst SD-WAN Controller controller as an OMP update and reflected to the receiving WAN Edge device (WAN Edge-2) that stores the keys as encryption key 1 and encryption key 2 from the remote device.
-Similarly, WAN Edge-2 also generates its encryption keys and hashing keys, sends it to the Catalyst SD-WAN Controller controller as an OMP update.
-The Catalyst SD-WAN Controller controller reflects the keys to WAN Edge-1, after which the IPsec connections are established over both the transports between the two WAN Edge devices.
+The keys are received by the Catalyst SD-WAN Controller as an OMP update and reflected to the receiving WAN Edge device (WAN Edge-2) that stores the keys as encryption key 1 and encryption key 2 from the remote device.
+Similarly, WAN Edge-2 also generates its encryption keys and hashing keys, sends it to the Catalyst SD-WAN Controller as an OMP update.
+The Catalyst SD-WAN Controller reflects the keys to WAN Edge-1, after which the IPsec connections are established over both the transports between the two WAN Edge devices.

 As shown in the figure below, the first packet exchanged between the two WAN Edge routers is the actual encrypted data plane packet.